telee0/pan-os_cli/README.md

 ]
 ```

-If you use an IDE (e.g. PyCharm) for the scripts, configure the command line and environment variables accordingly.
+If you use an IDE for the scripts, configure the command line and environment variables accordingly.

-Here is an example.
+Here is an example for PyCharm.

 - Script path: pan-os_cli\pan-cli.py
 - Parameters: -c conf/cli.py -v 192.168.1.254